-“Creating meaningful connections between data and audiences” is Domestic Data Streamers’ main mission, according to its Head of Design, Pol Trias.
-This creative studio, based in Barcelona, combines storytelling with data and arts “to create participatory projects that build community, educate, communicate, and drive change”.
-Throughout a myriad of projects, they have worked in more than 17 countries for more than 130 partners, such as the United Nations and Unicef, Google, BuzzFeed, or Spotify.
+“Creating meaningful connections between data and audiences” is Domestic Data Streamers’ main mission, according to its Head of Design, Pol Trías.
+This creative studio based in Barcelona combines storytelling with data and arts “to create participatory projects that build community, educate, communicate, and drive change”.
+Throughout a myriad of projects, they have worked in more than 17 countries for more than 130 partners, such as the United Nations and Unicef, Google, BuzzFeed, and Spotify.

-Working in a wide variety of unique installations combining architecture, interactive data dashboards and visual, space, product, and sound design, amongst many other techniques, they have often faced a situation where parts and pieces had to be designed and fabricated ad hoc, because what they needed simply didn’t exist yet, and, for them, 3D printing has proved to be the perfect tool for those circumstances.
+Working on a wide variety of unique installations combining architecture, interactive data dashboards, and visual, space, product, and sound design, amongst many other techniques, they have often faced situations where parts and pieces had to be designed and fabricated ad hoc, because what they needed simply didn’t exist yet, and, for them, 3D printing has proved to be the perfect tool for those circumstances.

 3D printing an interactive experience